SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 A hyperscale deployment stores table rows on different nodes based on the value of a user-designated column.
 This "distribution column" marks how data is sharded across nodes.
 Let's set the distribution column to be site_id, the shard key.

-4. In the Psql console copy and paste the following to see what you just created.
+4. Now  select **New Query** as done before.
+Then copy and paste the following in the console to see what you just created.

 ```
 SELECT create_distributed_table('http_request', 'site_id');